-Pungent Spices: allspice, black pepper, cardamom, cayenne, cloves, dill seeds, garlic, ginger, hing, marjoram, mustard seeds, and paprika.
+Pungent Spices: allspice, black pepper, cardamom, cayenne, cloves, dill seeds, garlic, ginger, hing (Asafetida), marjoram, mustard seeds, and paprika.

-Woody flavors are flavors that taste just that, like wood!
+Woody flavors are flavoring that taste just that, like wood!
 Some “woody” perfumes such as Patchouli are made with these woody spices.

 Happy spice exploration!

 Please leave a comment below.
 I’d love to hear what you think about this concept of cooking with spice sensations!